 sponsorships from the community and funding from the Alberta Foundation

-Bring all of your own camping supplies, food, beverages and potable
+wheel barrow load.
+Bring all of your own camping supplies, food, and beverages.

 environmental impacts so we ask you to plan accordingly, live lightly, and if